XML RSS

 My advice Mom to Mom would be to remember you're in charge and not let the kids suck you into a battle.
 I know it sounds like a no brainer but honestly it feels like kids are born knowing how to push our buttons!
 You set the tone in your household on how to treat others lead by example.
 My husband was really good about catching my daughter as she stomped away and asking her to come back and do it again the right way.

 Always remember that kids no matter what their behavior looks like only want us to be proud of them.
 Because I always felt like I was yelling at my daughter I tried to change my strategy and whenever she was not having a tantrum I complimented her on her wonderful manners and would even call the grandparents and brag about my wonderful girl.
 And lastly my daughter is also very artistic and was content to spend hours drawing.
 I thought she was just like her Mommy so I would let her spend most of her time sitting drawing.
 What I wish I knew is that because of her auditory issues she feels off-balance (both auditory and balance are in the same area of the brain) what she was actually doing was hurting her development.
-She was working with her strength (art) and not challeging her body.
-You need to move to build a happy healthy brain and I wish I had known to take her to see an O.T. it might have made a difference (she has mild learning dissabilities).
+She was working with her strength (art) and not challenging her body.
+You need to move to build a happy healthy brain and I wish I had known to take her to see an O.T. it might have made a difference (she has mild learning disabilities).
 She did see an O.T. at age 8 through Kaiser and I was floored at the results!
 Her self esteem improved and so did her behavior.
 It seems absurd that such simple movements could be helpful but it's true!

 Now what helps today might not work tomorrow and we are always a work in progress.
-Don't give up you'll see progress as he matures he's just going to give you all your grey hair!!
+Don't give up you'll see progress as he matures he's just going to give you all your gray hair!!

 Feb 05, 2008